mouton0815/gpx-time-adjust/README.md

 The reason for writing this tool was a bug in my Garmin vívoactive 4 watch, which occasionally recorded the times — but not the corresponding track.
-Since I wanted to display the track on [Strava](https://www.strava.com) (and additionally hunt for [Squadrats](https://squadrats.com)), I was looking for a solution to add timestamp information to the route afterward.
+Since I wanted to display the track on [Strava](https://www.strava.com) (and additionally hunt for [Squadrats](https://squadrats.com)), I was looking for a solution to add timestamp information to the route afterwards.

 ## Installation
 You need Node.js with npm.